How I Work

 IFS is a way of understanding your inner world as a system of parts rather than a single, unified self.

 You already know this intuitively.
 There’s a part of you that wants to take a risk and a part that’s terrified.
 A part that’s angry and a part that says you shouldn’t be.
 A part that drives you to overwork and a part that’s exhausted by it.
-These aren’t random contradictions.
-They’re a system, and each part has a role and a reason.
+This is a system, and each part has a role and a reason.

 I completed Level 1 and Level 2 training through the IFS Institute.
 Level 2 focused specifically on working with anxiety, depression, and shame, which are the states most of my clients are navigating.